wouter-veeken/wouter.tech/content/blog/creating-a-responsive-layout-in-flare-topnav.md

 <!-- Introduction -->

 > **Summary:** This post explains how to create a custom reponsive layout, as shown [here][vc help], for the Top Navigation output in Madcap Flare.

 ## Introduction

 I believe that beautiful docs are docs that get read.
-So whenever time allows, I invest extra effort into trying to make mine look as nice as possible (with varying levels of success).
-Nowadays, a clear requirement in that respect is ['responsiveness'][responsive design]: your content should look good on any device, regardless of screen size.
+So if time allows, I always put a little extra energy into making mine look as nice as possible  -- with varying levels of success, of course.
+Nowadays, high on the list of requirements for good web design is ['responsiveness'][responsive design]: your content should look good on any device, regardless of screen size.

 Madcap Flare offers the Top Navigation output template, which claims to be responsive.
-However, I'd describe its implementation of responsive design as somewhat ham-fisted.
-When you scale down the window, any elements that don't fit on a smaller screen are simply hidden, rather than placed somewhere else:
+And it is, but it takes a somewhat ham-fisted approach.
+When you scale down the window, elements that don't fit on a smaller screen are simply hidden, rather than placed somewhere else:

 ![Example of default Flare TopNav output][img flare topnav example]